Kaltsoon/data-management-and-databases/exercises/sql-exercises-1.md

 > [!TIP]
 > To understand the database structure, use the **Database Diagram** in this week's "Materials" section on the course outline page.
 It shows the database tables, columns, primary keys and foreign keys.

-Write task numbers to your SQL query window as follows:
+Write the task numbers to your query window as follows:

 ```sql
 -- 1